 Motorcycle owners have just as much right to the road as owners of four-wheel vehicles.
 Unfortunately, bikers suffer more serious consequences when an accident occurs.
 A negligent driver colliding into the back of a motorcycle or hitting the motorcycle when changing lanes can result in catastrophic injuries for the biker.

-If you suffered serious injuries in a motorcycle accident, call the Law Offices of Ogle, Elrod & Baril, PLLC, now at 865-546-1111.
+If you suffered serious injuries in a motorcycle accident, call OEB Law, PLLC, now at 865-546-1111.
 We understand the difficulties bikers face as they recover from a motorcycle accident.
 We will work hard to get you the maximum compensation for the injuries and damages you suffered.
 Make an appointment today for a free, no-obligation legal consultation with a motorcycle accident lawyer in Knoxville.